MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Graphics Output Direct video memory access GDI abstraction layer

-File System Direct DOS calls Windows file API
+File System Direct calls to DOS file API to make calls to DOS file API Windows file API

 Hardware Access Direct port I/O, interrupts Device drivers, API calls